apigear-io/apigear-docs/content/en/tutorials/calculator.md

 We expect the value is always updated when a number was entered and a new operation is entered.

-We add the first operation add to the calculator.
-It takes one parameter, the number to be added.
+We add the first operation `add` to the calculator.
+It takes one parameter and the number to be added.

 ```yml
 interfaces: